NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 # Future work
 [future]: #future-work

-- Ratification of a "NixOS moderation team" as described in the second to last bullet.
+- Ratification of a "NixOS moderation team" as described in the second to last bullet point.
 - Add Code of Conduct to nixos.org, and mention the Code of Conduct on all relevant repositories under the NixOS organization.